Min-Thway-Htut/LeetCode-Problems/README.md

 - The loop continues until there aren't enough coins to form a new row, and finally, it returns the total number of complete rows.

 ### LeetCode 509
+- The fib function calculates the Fibonacci number for a given input num using recursion.
+It handles base cases for num equal to 0, 1, or 2, returning 0 or 1 accordingly.
+- For numbers greater than 2, it returns the sum of the two preceding Fibonacci numbers by recursively calling itself with num - 1 and num 2.
+- The function is then tested by logging the Fibonacci values for 5 and 8, which are 5 and 21, respectively.
 ### LeetCode 1185

 - The problem is solved by Zellers Kongruenz algorithm.
 To better understand the algorithm, please refer to this resource https://www.geeksforgeeks.org/zellers-congruence-find-day-date/ .

 ### LeetCode 2235
+- The sum function takes two numbers, num1 and num2, as inputs and calculates their sum.
+- It stores the result in the variable total and then returns that value.
+- The function is typed in TypeScript, specifying that both inputs and the return value are numbers.
 ### LeetCode 2236